CharlesStockman/scripts_for_installing_funtoo/baseInstall/README.md

 Retrieve Minimal Installation CD | URL: https://cdn-pull.funtoo.org/livecd/funtoo-livecd-20221008-1908.iso<br/>
 Disk Configuration | UEFI will be used <br/> Partition : Type - EFI System <br/> Partition : Type - Swap <br/> Partition : Type - Linux Filesystem <br/><br/> All partititions shoudl be on the same disk. kernel | A pre-built debian-sources kernel
-Timezone | The Timezone will be America/New_York
+Timezone | America/New_York
-Time     | Will be set using the hardware clock locale | The locale will be en_US
+Time     | Set using the hardware clock locale | The locale will be en_US
 Neworking | Use Ethernet